caseydemo/project-3/README.md

 I got most of my content from the [First Law Wikia](http://firstlaw.wikia.com/wiki/First_Law_Wiki) and pictures from various other places on the interwebs.

+Final observation just before turning in (it's 4:44 pm)

+- I feel like I learned alot about tables and databases today!
+- I feel like I need to learn alot more about tables and databases!
+- I need to re-read the first law books